-Your engine oil low light appears on your dashboard when you are in a hurry.
+Your engine oil light appears on your dashboard when you are on the way to an important meeting.

-You are purchasing 2 liters of engine oil and topping up your engine with it.
+You purchase 2 liters of engine oil and pour all of it into your engine.
 You check your dipstick and realize that you have overfilled the oil above the MAX sign on the dipstick.

 What to do now?
 Will it damage my engine if I keep driving with the level over the max?

-In this article, you will learn what will happen if you overfill the engine oil and learn what signs to look for.
+In this article, you will learn what will happen if you overfill the engine oil and learn what to do about it.

 Overfilling your engine oil can cause serious damage to your engine.
-Some common symptoms are oil leaks from the engine and blue smoke from the exhaust pipe.
-If you have only filled it a couple of millimeters above the max sign, there is no need to worry.
-But if you have filled it a centimeter above the sign, it can cause severe damage to your engine.
+There is no need for action if the engine oil level is slightly above the max-level.
+But if you have filled it 0.3″ or more above the sign, it can cause severe damage to your engine.